luckie/best_in_place/README.md

 ### Display server validation errors

-If you are using a Rails application, your controller's should respond to json and js in case of error.
+If you are using a Rails application, your controller's should respond to json in case of error.
 Example:

     def update